 Like, the tests were really complex things, right?
 They're like, the app must feel responsive, and it must have no grammatical errors, and things like that, and things you would never be able to tell just by looking at telemetry.
 So as a human, if you couldn't look at the telemetry and tell if it would pass or not, there'd have been no way, or it's very unlikely that a machine learning algorithm is gonna suddenly detect a thing that you wouldn't have noticed, either.

 Let me bring this all back.
 Then going back to why do the simple approaches work, well, it's like if you with your eye can figure out right away, "Oh, this is what the rules are here.
 You know, I could think this customer is going to churn, or I think this software is going to pass the test," if you can do that, then a simple algorithm can probably pick it up, too.

 Hugo: Essentially, then, a more complex algorithm won't just, I think as you say in this post, won't just give you signal where a simple algorithm did not, but a more complex algorithm will give you some sort of lift, or it'll turn a good algorithm into a great algorithm, but it won't just produce something from nothing.

-Jonathan: Right, exactly.
+Jacqueline: Right, exactly.
 It may catch the edge cases, right?
 Your linear and logistic regressions, they may not be able to notice all the different possible rules and things like that, but they can pick up on the base idea of what's going on, and so if they can't pick up on anything, then it is very unlikely that by putting in a super hard algorithm, you're actually gonna get a huge success.